Duchess of Cumberland

 Duchess of Cumberland is the principal courtesy title held by the wife of the Duke of Cumberland.
-So far only one woman has been Duchess of Cumberland alone but another has been Duchess of Cumberland & Strathearn and three more have been Duchess of Cumberland & Teviotdale.
+Thus far only one woman has been Duchess of Cumberland alone but another has been Duchess of Cumberland & Strathearn and three more have been Duchess of Cumberland & Teviotdale.
 The latter title has been vacant since the dukedom's suspension in 1919.

 Portrait of Anne (née Horton), Duchess of Cumberland and Strathearn, c.
 1800–12.